Arpitjain4454/Expense-Tracker/README.md

 - MySQL
 - Maven

+# Project Summary:

+##### The Expense Tracker API is a RESTful API that allows users to track their expenses.
+It provides CRUD operations for expenses, and also allows users to generate reports on a monthly or weekly basis.
+Users must sign in or register to access the API.

+##### The API is built using the Spring Boot framework and Java language.
+It uses a MySQL database to store user and expense data.
+The API has a model, service, controller, and repository layer, which have been implemented using best practices in software development.

+##### Users can create, read, update, and delete expenses using the API.
+They can also generate reports on a monthly or weekly basis.
+The API calculates the total expenditure for a given month and displays it to the user.

 # Contributing
 - Contributions to Expense Tracker are welcome!
 If you would like to contribute, please fork the repository and submit a pull request.